|Financial Aid||Projected Costs||Applying for Financial Aid|

 Notification of Award

 A financial aid decision will be made and the student notified only after he or she is admitted to Nicholls and the financial aid application is complete.
-If the student is awarded aid, the decision will be in the form of a financial aid award letter, which includes the total amount of the student’s award; a breakdown of the award by its “package” components: grants, loan and employment; a summary of the analysis of the student’s financial need; and the assumptions on which the award was made.
+If the student is awarded aid, the decision will be in the form of a financial aid award notification.
+This communication will direct the student to access his/her financial aid awards through the Banner Self Service System, which includes the total amount of the student’s award; a breakdown of the award by its “package” components: grants, loan and employment; a summary of the analysis of the student’s financial need; and any assumptions on which the award was made.

 Most financial aid is based on documented financial need.
 Financial need is the difference between the cost of attending the university and the financial resources available to the student.
 Students are responsible for reporting to the Office of Financial Aid any change in their financial situation that occurs after the initial application for aid is submitted.
 A documented decrease in resources may provide for an increase in financial aid if funds are available; an increase in resources may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to the student.